Photo credit: Unsplash | @guesh1337

 “Get out of the building!” – Steve Blank

-Bonnie Foley-Wong, CEO of Pique Ventures, thinks that for some people, getting out of the building is easy and comes naturally to them.
-For others (herself included), getting out of the building requires coming to terms with vulnerability.
+For some people, getting out of the building is easy and comes naturally to them.
+For others, getting out of the building requires coming to terms with vulnerability.
 Perhaps Steve Blank and Brené Brown should write a book together (or readers could just read Steve Blank’s book on customer development, Four Steps to the Epiphany, and Brené Brown’s book about vulnerability, Daring Greatly, back-to-back!)

 As Bonnie began exploring building Pique Fund 2, early last year, she had to get out of the building again.
 In an earlier post, she shared how she realized she had found her ikigai while writing Pique Ventures’ proposal document for the Venture Capital Catalyst Initiative (or “VCCI”) in early 2018.
 The process of applying for the VCCI also required her to gather letters of support from her community and letters of interest from investors.
 Bonnie thinks she is rubbish at asking her customers for testimonials so asking investors, co-investors, partners, and Pique portfolio company CEOs to write letters of support pushed her outside of her comfort zone.